-We’re getting a lot of reports that readers are seeing their Christmas cacti and Thanksgiving cacti showing prolific blooms in March!
+Sometimes Christmas cacti and Thanksgiving cacti showing prolific blooms in March.
 It’s not uncommon for this to happen.
-In fact, don’t be surprised if you see blooms anywhere from March to May, although usually these blooms are more sparse than you’ll see around the holidays.
+In fact, don’t be surprised if you see blooms anywhere from March to May, although usually, these blooms are more sparse than you’ll see around the holidays.
 The reason is that most holiday cacti bloom more than once a year.
 Check to see if you see any buds forming between the leaf sections.
 You can encourage them to bloom using the steps above, or just wait and see what happens!

 Enjoy those colorful blooms —any time of year—and share your pictures with us on our Facebook page!

 This article was published by the staff at Farmers' Almanac.
 Do you have a question or an idea for an article?
 Contact us!

 A older lady past away in my neighborhood and I just received two thanksgiving cactus that she had.
 I have a problem though, one of the plants the leaves are changing to a reddish color and is wilted.
 The other is wilting and leaves are dying.
 The soil is super dense and super wet.
 The are currently blooming, what can I do to save them?